Thomas-Kr/eventPlanner/README.md

 - See all the events in the table.
 - Update the table by clicking on the "Update Table" button.

-In order to change settings, you need to go to the "Settings" tab.
-There you can:
+On the "Settings" tab you can:
 - Change language by selecting it in the dropdown list.
 - Change theme of the application to dark or light.